gurchiek/TEAPOT/README.md

 ## Step 4
 Run s4_compareSimulations.
-The compares the difference between simulations 2 and 3 with simulation 1.
+This compares the difference between simulations 2 and 3 with simulation 1.
 The results demonstrate the improved performance facilitated by tracking the signals from even a single IMU under ideal conditions (noise-/bias-free signals).
 Characterization of mechanical variables are generally better for the right leg (the side on which the sensor signals were tracked).